AliAkbari2/CPSC481_Project_TeamI/README.md

     a.
 This will mess up other people's local commit histories.

-4. We merge the stage branch into master before submitting and link to the master branch in our submission
+5. We leave the stage branches as-is after we're done with the stage.
+New stage branches should be created based off of `master`.